 If you offer ten thousand messages to your readers, they drown each other out.
 Pretend you are a first-time reader and create a simple message that leads your reader from one page to the next.
 Here are easy ways to accomplish that:

-- Remove all audio and video players that play automatically.
+- Remove all audio and video players that play automatically with sound.

 - Create and advertise only one call to action. (ie. “Follow for a free e-book”)

 - Create a “Start Here” page and link it in the menu or sidebar.

 - Remove above-the-fold ads that show other people.
 You don’t want the reader to think the old lady at the top of your sidebar is you.

 - Simplify your menu.
 If you have a thousand links, it is hard to know what the blog’s forte and focus is.